Timeline of the 2019–2020 Hong Kong protests (July 2020): RTHK interview with US Consul General

-Hanscom Smith, US Consul General to Hong Kong and Macau, joined the RTHK radio interview Money Talk discussing Hong Kong's recent national security law and its impact on Hong Kong.
-Smith reiterated that the Beijing encroachment of Hong Kong's "high degree of autonomy" (Hong Kong Basic Law, Article 2) is a sign of its insecurity.
-He urged Beijing to not treat Hong Kong like it treats its other mainland cities, and let Hong Kong be Hong Kong.
-He stated that it's the opaque handling of the law that didn't follow Hong Kong legislative processes that creates uncertainty to the society.
-When questioned by the host how he justifies other countries such as the US also have similar national security legislation, Smith stated that the US is a democratic country that follows legislative protocols with checks and balances, and Beijing has none.
+Hanscom Smith, US Consul General to Hong Kong and Macau, said it was a "tragedy" to use the national security law to "erode fundamental freedoms and to create an atmosphere of coercion and self-censorship".
+He stated in a RTHK podcast that it was the opaque handling of the law that didn't follow Hong Kong legislative processes that created uncertainty in the society.
+When questioned by the host how he justified other countries such as the US also have similar national security legislation, Smith stated that the US was a democratic country that followed legislative protocols with checks and balances, and Beijing had none.
 Hours later, Hong Kong government stated its disagreement with Smith's position, and Chief Secretary of Administration Matthew Cheung and Secretary for Security John Lee will meet with Smith to express their concerns.

 Review and removal of pro-democracy books from schools

-Whereas Hong Kong Basic Law (Chapter 3) Article 27 guarantees freedom of speech, press, and information, and (Chapter 6) Article 137 guarantees educational institutions’ autonomy and academic freedom, the Hong Kong Education Bureau has ordered schools to review and remove items from their curriculum and libraries that violate the newly enacted national security law, unless these books are to "positively teach" students.
-Critics of the national security law have long seen the national security law as a tool to silent dissent.
+The Hong Kong Education Bureau ordered schools to review and remove items from their curriculum and libraries that violate the newly enacted national security law, unless these books are to "positively teach" students.
 The Education Bureau further reaffirmed to Reuters that because schools are the "gatekeepers" for their teaching resources, therefore school management and teachers should review "all teaching materials, including books" that may violate the national security law.
 Many school principals requested for more details and clarity.
 A Baptist University lecturer pointed out in a South China Morning Post interview, "books written by political leaders such as Nelson Mandela and Mahatma Gandhi [involving organising civil disobedience acts] may also be banned," under the vague directive.